linusjf/BIAY/January2024.md

 Finally, we realize that God is the source of everything good, this should remind us to put him first in everything - He is the beginning.
 The Alpha and Omega.

 May the Holy Spirit lead us. 🙏

+Day 1 - creation - Irene

+Something which struck me was

+1. God is our Creator.
+He made us we are his creation the work of his hands.

+2. God is good.
+Everything that He has created is good.

+3.He is our source and provider.
+He has given us everything even before He made us.

+4. God is our Helper our ever present help in every need.

+5. He is a master planner putting every detail in place.

+Our God is an awesome God

+Praise God the Father
+Praise God the Son
+Praise God the Holy Spirit the triune God.